kubedb/cli/docs/guides/mysql/cli/cli.md

 If StatefulSets exists for a MySQL database, following fields can't be modified as well.

-- spec.version
 - spec.databaseSecret
+- spec.init
+- spec.storageType
 - spec.storage
-- spec.nodeSelector
+- spec.podTemplate.spec.nodeSelector
-- spec.init
+- spec.podTemplate.spec.env

 For DormantDatabase, `spec.origin` can't be edited using `kubedb edit`